open-policy-agent/opa/docs/content/cli.md

       --fail              non zero exit code on reformat -h, --help              help for fmt
   -l, --list              list all files who would change when formatted
-      --rego-v1           format module(s) to be compatible with both Rego v1 and current OPA version) --v0-compatible     opt-in to OPA features and behaviors prior to the OPA v1.0 release.
-Takes precedence over --v1-compatible
-  -w, --write             overwrite the original source file
+      --v0-compatible     opt-in to OPA features and behaviors prior to the OPA v1.0 release --v0-v1             format module(s) to be compatible with both Rego v0 and v1 -w, --write             overwrite the original source file
 ```